Dylan-Carpenter/Code_Samples/Baby_Name_Program/README.md

 2) Run the java file "BabyRunner" and give it "yob2014.txt" as an argument.
    (Example: "java BabyRunner yob2014.txt")

-3) From you first select want kind of data structure you'd like to use and then which operation you'd like to perform.
+3) From here you first select want kind of data structure you'd like to use and then which operation you'd like to perform.
 This continues on a loop until you exit the program.